NaveenDuggenaboina/NaveenDuggenaboina/README.md

 # Hi there, I'm Naveen Duggenaboina! 👋
 🚀 Aspiring Full Stack Developer | ECE Graduate | Tech Explorer

-I'm a final-year B.Tech student in Electronics and Communication Engineering at Sri Indu College of Engineering and Technology.
+I Completed My B.Tech in Electronics and Communication Engineering at Sri Indu College of Engineering and Technology.
 I love building web projects and exploring how hardware and software can come together in real-world applications.

 ---